 Before defining the term collaborative advantage, it is first important to define collaboration.
 Collaboration is a very broad term and covers a massive scope and scale.
-The origin of the root word col- which comes from Latin means jointly or together, which brings us to the one commonality between all types of collaboration: it can never be done alone.
 Collaboration happens between individuals, organizations, nations and everywhere in between.
 The reasons for collaborating are infinite, whether it is individuals collaborating to manage common goods or a research group trying to develop a cure for cancer; collaboration is everywhere.
-In this study, the type of collaboration under examination is that of CSPs, an introduction to which came in section 1.1.
-The goal of every CSP is to achieve a collaborative advantage.
-The term collaborative advantage is used frequently throughout collaborative literature, but it is often times referred to without any definition (Lasker et al. 2001; Hansen & Nohria 2004).
+In this study, the type of collaboration under examination is that of CSPs.

+The goal of every CSP is to achieve collaborative advantage.
+The term collaborative advantage is used frequently throughout collaborative literature, but it is often referred to without any definition (Lasker et al. 2001; Hansen & Nohria 2004).
 At its most broad conceptualization, a collaborative advantage can be defined as achieving an outcome which is advantageous to those parties involved.
-A narrower, field-specific definition can be found in business where collaborative advantage, which is also called "joint competitive advantage", refers to "benefits gained over competitors in the marketplace through supply chain partnering" and relates specifically to the outcome of collaborative activity that could not have been achieved by any single institution acting independently (Mei et al. 2008).
-In between these definitions a broad but narrow enough definition has been developed by Huxham & Vangen (2006) who define a collaborative advantage as "that synergy can be achieved by integrating the resources and expertise of one organization with that of others".
-In consistency with the primary objective of this research, I am interested in evaluating the conditions which help produce that synergy and for all intents and purposes this definition is the most suitable for this research.
-However, the type of synergy which can be achieved through collaboration is very broad, such as process efficiency, outcome efficiency, or any other kind of synergistic benefit which may result from collaboration.
+Huxham & Vangen (2006, pp. 3) define collaborative advantage as the notion "that synergy can be achieved by integrating the resources and expertise of one organization with that of others".
+In consistency with the objective of this research, I am interested in evaluating conditions which help harness that synergy and for all intents and purposes this definition is the most suitable for this research.
+However, the type of synergy that can be achieved is very broad, for example process efficiency, outcome efficiency, or any other kind of synergistic benefit which may result from collaboration.
 In light of this, it is important to further operationalize the concept of collaborative advantage as it relates to this research.
-In this research, the type of collaborative advantage which I am evaluating is that which leads to the development of new approaches for engaging the public in conservation action.
-In other words, in the context of this research, a collaborative advantage is considered to be achieved when the partnership has been able to produce social innovation in the form of new approaches for engaging the public in conservation action.
+In this research, the type of collaborative advantage I am evaluating is that which leads to the development of new approaches for engaging the public in conservation action.
+In other words, in the context of this research, a collaborative advantage is considered to be achieved if a partnership has been able to stimulate social innovation in the form of new approaches for engaging the public in conservation action.